sekharmalla/portfolio/Automate/README.md

   * [Duckly](https://duckly.com/) — Talk and collaborate in real-time with your team.
 Pair programming with any IDE, terminal sharing, voice, video and screen sharing.
 Free for small teams.
   * [evernote.com](https://evernote.com/) — Tool for organizing information.
 Share your notes and work together with others
   * [Fibery](https://fibery.io/) — Connected workspace platform.
 Free for single user, up to 2 GB disk space.
-  * [Filestash](https://www.filestash.app) — A Dropbox-like file manager that connects to a range of protocols and platforms: S3, FTP, SFTP, Minio, Git, WebDAV, Backblaze, LDAP and more.
+  * [Filestash](https://www.filestash.app) — A Dropbox-like file manager that connects to a range of protocols and platlast: S3, FTP, SFTP, Minio, Git, WebDAV, Backblaze, LDAP and more.
   * [flock.com](https://flock.com) — A faster way for your team to communicate.
 Free Unlimited Messages, Channels, Users, Apps & Integrations
   * [Flowdash](https://flowdash.com/) — Automate business workflows.
 Free tier for up to 3 users, 1000 tasks, and 3 workflows.
   * [flowdock.com](https://www.flowdock.com/) — Chat and inbox, free for teams up to 5